Warning: Reason support is experimental. We are looking for beta-tester and contributors.

 It contains by default some code examples that you can remove or adapt to your own needs.
 Have a look at the README file.

-eliom-distillery -template client-server.basic -name myapp
+eliom-distillery -template app.exe -name myapp

 Have a look at the README file.